 Customer reviews have the power to set expectations.
 They can also boost your search engine rankings.
 Positive reviews can qualify you for rich snippets that display your star rating.

 If your customer feedback report shows high satisfaction, it’s wise to encourage your users to rate your product or service or leave a review online.
-It is another form of word-of-mouth promotion.
-In this case, it’s not just other clients that pick it up.
-Search engines do this too.
+This is another form of word-of-mouth promotion.
+In this case, it’s not just other clients who pick it up—search engines do this, too.

 8. Improve marketing efforts

 There are two areas to explore here.
 The first one is how to promote and position your product or brand based on current customer opinions and sentiments.
-The second is how to utilize word of mouth promotion by satisfied customers.
+The second is how to use word-of-mouth promotion by satisfied customers.

-You need to know who your customers are and what’s important to them in either case.
-The best way to learn is to gather feedback.
+You need to know who your customers are and what’s important to them.
+The best way to learn is to gather feedback, whether that be through quick satisfaction surveys or in-depth interviews.

 9. Improve sales efforts